clarisma/just-the-docs/python/geometries.md

 GeoDesk uses [Shapely](https://shapely.readthedocs.io/) for a wide variety of geometry operations.
 Shapely provides a Python interface to the widely-deployed GEOS library.

 Shapely/GEOS is a library for *planar geometry* --- it operates on flat 2-D space.
-The Earth isn't flat, of course, but for most real-life cartographic needs, we can pretend that it is and use simplified geometric techniques.
+The Earth isn't flat, of course, but for many real-life cartographic needs, we can pretend that it is and use simplified geometric techniques.

 [`Geometry`](https://shapely.readthedocs.io/en/stable/geometry.htm) is the base class of all geometric shapes.
 It has eight subtypes: